-Using the Python window, you can access and execute geoprocessing and Python tasks and increase productivity by placing Python functionality in ArcGIS Pro.
-The Python functionality you run from this window can range from a single line to complex, multiline blocks of code.
+Using the Python window interactive console, you can run Python code directly from ArcGIS Pro through a Python interpreter, without requiring a script file.
+The Python code you run from this window can range from a single line to complex, multiline blocks of code.

 - The Python window interacts with ArcGIS Pro, working with layers and other contents of your map, using the application's environment settings, and adding the output of geoprocessing tools to your map.

 - All Python functionality (including ArcPy), core Python functionality (including the Python standard libraries), and many third-party libraries are exposed through the Python window.

 - Single or multiline blocks of code can be entered and run.

 - Tools or functions that have already been entered and run can be recalled, edited, and rerun.

 - Python code can be loaded from existing Python files or saved to reload later or used in a different environment.

 - Intelligent code completion, parameter info, quick help, and member list functionality makes filling in geoprocessing tool parameters faster than using tool dialog boxes.

 To open the Python window, on the Analysis tab, in the Geoprocessing group, click the drop-down menu under the Python button and click the Python window button .